-Starting college?
-We've got the best credit cards for you.
+Headed off to college?
+We've got the best credit cards for you

 Getting a credit card as a student can be confusing, particularly for the first time.
 There are so many options to choose from, it’s tough to know what to look for and which credit card is the right one.
 The best student credit cards have a low or no annual fee, a competitive interest rate, as well as rewards or perks that students can enjoy.

 The student credit cards on this list are all the best of the best.
 They’re from reputable credit card issuers and offer rewards on purchases and special perks for students.
 Some even offer a special 0 percent introductory interest rate, which can give you time to get used to having a credit card without the extra cost of interest.

 Once you’re approved for the credit card of your choice, make sure you keep your balance low and make all your monthly payments on time.
 These good habits will help build your credit history and allow you to qualify for things like a car, house or apartment in the future.
 Now, let’s take a look at the best student credit cards.